Ldupe/FreeRTOS_STM32N6570-DK/README.md

 ### Flash the project

 STM32N6 boards require binaries to be signed and flashed in a specific way.
 To do so :
-* Connect your board to your PC using STLink
+* Connect your board to your PC using STLink.

 <img src="BOOT_pins.jpg" alt="My Image" width="500">

-* Place the board BOOT switches in DEV_BOOT mode
+* Place the board BOOT switches in DEV_BOOT mode.
-* Hit the Reset button for the switch new position to be taken into account.
+* Hit the Reset button for the switches new position to be taken into account.
 * Open a GitBash window in the *FreeRTOS_STM32N6570-DK* folder.
   Run the following command in GitBash to run the *flash.sh* script that will sign and flash both the FSBL and Appli binaries into your board :